duckietown/docs-brown/book/doc-sky/40-sensors-project/59-docker.md

 containers.
 We recommend doing this from the Portainer page, stopping all the running containers.
 Note that you will need to do this each time you reboot the drone.

+You can read how to fly your drone in this mode [here](https://docs.duckietown.org/daffy/opmanual_sky/out/flight.html).